 The Pioche Hotel dates from about the same time.
 The hotel operated until the mid1950s and now serves as a private residence.
-Next door is the Commerce Cottage was one of several lending libraries in Pioche that was operated by commercial establishments in the late 1800s.
+Next door is the Commerce Cottage was one of several lending libraries in Pioche that commercial establishments operated in the late 1800s.
 In 1940, the Lincoln County Library system was started with the purchase of this building which had been a jewelry store.
-It served as a library for 10 years.
+It served as a library for ten years.
 After a number of years of neglect, this building was refurbished in 1984 to become the Pioche Chamber of Commerce Commerce Cottage.

-In 1907, Union Pacific built a standard-gauge railroad line from Caliente to the Pioche Consolidated mill, using some of the former Pioche & Bullionville grade through Condor Canyon.
+In 1907, Union Pacific Railroad built a standard-gauge railroad line from Caliente to the Pioche Consolidated mill, using some of the former Pioche & Bullionville grades through Condor Canyon.
 The new rail line allowed cheaper transportation for lower-grade ores to the mills and smelters in the Salt Lake City area.

 In 1909, the Pioche Elementary School opened.
 Designed in Mission Revival architecture, the building originally contained four classrooms.
 Additions were made in the 1930s and 1940s, and for years it was the oldest continually operating school in Nevada.
 In 1999, a new school was built, but the old mission-style school still stands.

 The Combined Metals Reduction Company Mine & Mill was acquired by the Amalgamated Pioche Mines & Smelter Corporation in 1912.
 In 1913 rails were laid by the Prince Consolidated Mining Company, allowing ore from the Prince Mine west of Treasure Hill to be transported to the mill.
 The Amalgamated Pioche Corporations made no developments after 1917.

 In 1923, the property was leased to the Combined Metals Reduction Company, and that year and the Godbe Mill was reconfigured into a 250-ton flotation concentrator.
 In 1926, the mill was processing 4,000 tons a month.
 It burned again in 1929 but was rebuilt yet again.